-Ever since the wedding of Catherine Middleton, Duchess of Cambridge and Prince William of Wales in April 2011, there seems to have been a renewed fascination with fascinators.
+Ever since the wedding of Catherine Middleton, Duchess of Cambridge and Prince William, Duke of Cambridge in April 2011, there seems to have been a renewed fascination with fascinators.
 But who knew there were so many things to know about them…

 What is a Fascinator?